gabehollombe-aws/step-functions-workshop/website/content/_index.md

 Did you know that Step Functions can do more than just orchestrate Lambda functions together?<br/><br/>See the points below for some other exciting capabilities that we didn't cover in this workshop.
 {{% /notice %}}

-**[Activities](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-activities.html)** are an AWS Step Functions feature that **enables you to have a task in your state machine where the work is performed by a worker that can be hosted anywhere**, including Amazon Elastic Compute Cloud (Amazon EC2), Amazon Elastic Container Service (Amazon ECS), mobile devices, or anywhere else you can have a process poll the AWS Step Functions API over HTTPS.
+**[Activities](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-activities.html)** are an AWS Step Functions feature that **enables you to have a task in your state machine where the work is performed by a worker that can be hosted anywhere**, including Amazon Elastic Compute Cloud (Amazon EC2), Amazon Elastic Container Service (Amazon ECS), mobile devices, or anywhere that you can have a process poll the AWS Step Functions API over HTTPS.

 **The [Map](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-map-state.html) state can be used to run a set of steps for each element of an input array.** While the Parallel state executes multiple branches of steps using the same input, a Map state will execute the same steps for multiple entries of an array in the state input.